Data Sharing with Endogenous Choices over Differential Privacy Levels: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We studied coalition formation for data sharing under differential privacy when agents have heterogeneous privacy costs and endogenously choose both whether to participate and how much privacy to use for their data.
-There are practical benefits to allowing privacy parameters to be chosen in a decentralized manner: i) it gives agents more control over their data and ii) removes the need for trust and control through a central entity.
+We studied different models of coalition formation for data sharing under differential privacy when agents have heterogeneous privacy preferences and privacy costs depend on the observation/attack model (and thus on the size of the coalition).
+Our settings ranged from full decentralization (where players choose both participation and privacy levels) to intermediate or partial decentralization (where players just make participation decisions and a privacy parameter is chosen centrally by the designer) to full centralization (where the designer has full control over coalition composition and privacy levels).
+There are many practical benefits to data sharing in a decentralized manner which motivated this study: i) it gives agents more control over their data and ii) removes the need for trust and control through a central entity.
+Our goal was to investigate: i) whether full decentralization is efficient, and ii) if not, what level of decentralization is.

-At the same time, the picture can often be grim.
-Non-trivial accuracy under decentralized coalition formation (relative to not sharing any data at all) is only possible when privacy costs decrease sufficiently fast with coalition size ($\alpha < -\frac{1}{2}$); that is, only under regimes in which there is a non-negligible level of privacy amplification through data aggregation as more agents join.
-If privacy is measured at the local level, or worse, if privacy costs increase as more participants observe an agent’s data, then it is not possible to obtain non-trivial accuracy in a fully decentralized fashion.
-This is in sharp contrast to the fully centralized benchmark, where non-trivial solutions exist even when privacy costs increase with coalition size, up to $\alpha = \frac{1}{2}$.
-Finally, even when $\alpha < -\frac{1}{2}$, decentralization comes at non-trivial costs to both accuracy and social welfare.
+We show that under full decentralization, the picture can often be grim: non-trivial accuracies can be achieved (relative to not sharing any data at all) only when privacy costs decrease sufficiently fast with coalition size ($\alpha < -\frac{1}{2}$); that is, only under regimes in which there is a non-negligible level of privacy amplification through data aggregation as more agents join.
+If privacy is measured at the local level, or worse, if privacy costs increase as more participants observe a player’s data, then it is not possible to obtain non-trivial accuracy in a fully decentralized fashion.
+This is in sharp contrast to the fully centralized baseline, where non-trivial improvements can be achieved even when privacy costs increase with coalition size, up to $\alpha = \frac{1}{2}$.
+Even for $\alpha < -\frac{1}{2}$, where full decentralization can be somewhat useful, it still has a large efficiency gap compared to the baseline mechanism which grows in the number of players $n$.
 This happens because selfish agents choose their privacy parameters $\epsilon_i$ inefficiently, opting for privacy levels that are significantly more stringent than what would be socially optimal, leading to lower privacy costs but inaccurate estimates.
+Interestingly, if we sacrifice some degree of autonomy for players, specifically allowing the central designer to pick a fixed $\epsilon$ for everyone (while players still make their own participation decisions), then we show that it is possible to recover all the nice properties of the baseline mechanism while reducing the efficiency gap down to constant factors.